Building Innovation by Truman Entrepreneurs

 Competition Finals: Thursday, November 17, 2022 | 2:15 p.m.
 (CST)

 With the financial and professional support of alumni Doug (’94) and Diane (’95) Villhard, Truman State University hosts the annual Bulldog B.I.T.E.
 Elevator Pitch Competition.
 The competition allows students to pitch a for-profit or not-for-profit concept by presenting a concept or idea for a product, service, or project.

-The competition is open to any Truman student or team of Truman students (up to three members) enrolled during the 2018 spring semester.
+The competition is open to any Truman student or team of Truman students (up to three members) enrolled during the fall semester.
+Additionally, students enrolled in the fall semester at Moberly Area Community (MACC) are eligible to participate in the competition.
 A student or team may submit only one pitch concept for the competition.
-Participants may pitch a product, service idea, or solution to a problem facing humanity.

 Judges select six teams to attend a live pitch competition to present their concept to a panel of judges.
 The top three finalists receive the following awards*:

 • First place:

 • Second place: